 The Southern Cross Landscapes

-People generally associate national flags with nationalism and right- or left-wing party politics, however my primary concern is with Australian culture.
+People generally associate national flags with nationalism and right- or left-wing party politics.
+However, my primary concern is with Australian culture and identity.

 Vote for the design you think is the best by clicking on the square below.